Hapur chemical plant explosion: Details of the disaster

 The explosion took place on a Saturday afternoon at the Ruhi Industries electronic equipment manufacturing unit where 33 people were working.
 The magnitude caused roofs to blow off houses, with sound travelling 10 km away.
 The factory was owned by Dilshad of Meerut, and had been leased to Wasim of Hapur.
 After the explosion, Wasim fled the scene after receiving medical treatment but was later arrested.
-A forensic science laboratory criminal investigation was launched initiated by Chief Minister Yogi Adityanath in order to determine the exact cause of the blast.
+A forensic science laboratory criminal investigation was initiated by Chief Minister Yogi Adityanath in order to determine the exact cause of the blast.

 After further investigation

 Initial reports were of a burst boiler which had caused the explosion.
 However the subsequent suspected cause was gunpowder used to manufacture toy gun pellets, because police retrieved plastic pellets used in their manufacture from the scene.
 This was despite the factory's license obtained in 2021 to manufacture electronic equipment not toy guns.